TeaShull/PhytoBSA/README.md

 The program will detect a number of features from the file name
--line name - the name of the line.
-This will control how files are named.
+- line name: the name of the line.
+This will control how files are named
--Segregation type - can be recessive (R), Dominant(D), or Quantitative Trait Locus (QTL) -bulk label - does the file belong to the wild-type(wt) or mutant(mu) bulk? for QTLs, the wt is the "low" bulk and mu is the "high" bulk
+- Segregation type: can be recessive (R), Dominant(D), or Quantitative Trait Locus (QTL)
+- bulk label: does the file belong to the wild-type(wt) or mutant(mu) bulk? for QTLs, the wt is the "low" bulk and mu is the "high" bulk
--Pairedness - detected based on the number of files per experiment
+- Pairedness: detected based on the number of files per experiment

 The files must be formatted as follows: